 Who was Jack Leslie?

-You can read more about Jack Leslie on the brilliant Greens On Screen website and there are further links on “finding out more” below.
+You can read more about Jack Leslie on the JACK’S STORY tab on this website!

-The campaign is to raise the money for a statue of Jack Leslie in Plymouth.
-The campaign will also promote the story of Jack Leslie, using his story to combat racism in football, and supporting the aims of the “Kick It Out” campaign.
+The campaign started with a Crowdfunded Campaign to raise money for a statue of Jack Leslie in Plymouth (now completed), but also to promote the story of Jack Leslie, using his story to celebrate diversity and combat racism in football (See the “aims and objectives” on the home page.)

-I’m not a Plymouth Argyle fan, what does this have to do with me?
+I’m not a football fan, what does this have to do with me?

 Why did the FA deny Jack Leslie a chance to play?

 It is clear from the evidence – Jack’s selection made the papers, then he was listed in the initial team in the press and the incident was reported in Plymouth, albeit in a censored manner – that Jack was picked to play.
-England selectors in the 1920s would have received match reports and seen stats from the top divisions, so would have become aware of Leslie’s ability and phenomenal scoring record.
-However, in an era without TV footage, colour photographs, social media or the internet, they may not have known much more about his personal attributes.
+England selectors in the 1920s would have received match reports, seen stats from the top divisions and taken recommendations from club manager’s like Plymouth Argyle’s, Bob Jack.
+So, they would have become aware of Leslie’s ability and phenomenal scoring record.
+However, in an era without TV footage, colour photographs, social media or the internet, not all would have known much more about his personal attributes.